foj64/web-crawler/README.md

 ### Estimate Pages

-Estimate the number of pages to be extracted from a URL.
+Estimate the number of pages to be extracted from a URL and the area of ​​activity.

 - **Endpoint**: `/predict`
 - **Method**: `POST`